compactr/compactr.js/README.md

 The first thing that comes to mind is the painful management of `.proto` files.

-Not only are they overly complex, they are also written in a different markup, which makes dynamic generation or property probing a bit of a hassle.
+Not only are they overly complex, they are also written in a different markup, which makes dynamic generation or property checking a bit of a hassle.
 Not to mention that you have to maintain parity across services of these messages that are more often than not a copy of your data Models.
 (See [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself))

-Furthermore, Compactr has **NO** dependencies or compiled modules.
-It's the lightest module you've ever seen!
+Furthermore, Protobuf variable types don't mean a lot in Javascript.

 ## So what's your solution?

 Protocol Buffers are awesome.
 Having schemas to deflate and inflate data while maintaining some kind of validation is a great concept.
-Compactr's goal is to build on that to better suit Node server development and reduce noise by allowing you to re-use your current Model schemas.
+Compactr's goal is to build on that to better suit Node development and reduce repetition by allowing you to re-use your current Model schemas.

 ## Examples, please.